Adityavasudev2006/Pause/README.md

 -Port Conflict: Change the PORT in .env if 10000 is in use.

 ## How It Works
-1.Resume examples from resume_templates.txt are loaded and chunked using CharacterTextSplitter.
+Resume examples from resume_templates.txt are loaded and chunked using CharacterTextSplitter.
 2.These chunks are embedded with GoogleGenerativeAIEmbeddings and stored in FAISS for semantic search.
 3.When a user submits input, the app searches for relevant examples from the vector store.
 4.These examples + user input are sent to Gemini via a structured PromptTemplate.